Patrick Drake and Robin Scorpio: 2007–08

 In true Robin and Patrick fashion, they cannot get on the same page - just when Robin realizes she does want to marry him, Patrick has finally accepted the fact that she does not.
-Mac arrests Patrick and locks the two of them in the PCPD interrogation Room, forcing them to talk.
+Mac arrests Patrick and locks the two of them in the PCPD interrogation room, forcing them to talk.
 Patrick proposes again and Robin finally says yes.
 They decide to marry before their daughter is born, and their wedding is set for October 29, 2008.
 Patrick, thinking he has all the time in the world, decides to go into the hospital to do last minute rounds.
 He cuts it close, but signs out on time.
 However, just as he is about to leave, Anthony Zacchara (Bruce Weitz) is brought in with a stroke and needs emergency surgery.
 Matt (Jason Cook), Patrick's newly found half brother who's also a neurosurgeon, offers to perform it, but Patrick is afraid that should something go wrong the Zaccharas would go after his brother.
-Meanwhile, back at the church, everyone waits for Patrick's arrival impatiently and believing that he has a case of cold feet and has left his fiancée at the altar.
-Robin is the only one who had no fears and no doubts and is certain beyond a shadow of a doubt that Patrick will be there.
+Meanwhile, back at the church, everyone waits for Patrick's arrival impatiently and believes that he has a case of cold feet and has left his fiancée at the altar.
+Robin is the only one who has no fears and no doubts and is certain beyond a shadow of a doubt that Patrick will be there.
 Patrick comes running in after a successful surgery and apologizes for his lateness, but Robin is cool-headed; she knew he would be there.
 Mac walks her down the aisle, as her father Robert is still getting treatment for his cancer overseas.

 Just before their vows are exchanged, Robin's water breaks and she goes into labor.
-After having a complicated delivery, Robin delivers their daughter, Emma Grace Scorpio Drake.
+After having a complicated delivery, Robin delivers their daughter, Emma Grace Scorpio-Drake.
 While there is an HIV scare involving a nick on baby Emma's ear, her tests come back negative.
 As soon as they receive the good news, Robin falls into a coma and is diagnosed with Disseminated intravascular coagulation (DIC).
 Robin regains consciousness a couple of days later to see Patrick holding Emma on the foot of the hospital bed.
 After she regains consciousness, Anna convinces her to keep fighting because Emma needs her mother.
 Robin & Patrick go home with the baby after she recovers.
 Once they get home, Robin becomes depressed believing Emma only cries with her.
 On Thanksgiving, Robin and Patrick set another wedding date for just after Christmas, not wanting their wedding to interfere with their daughter's first Christmas.